Wayne Thiebaud, painter of lush colors and textures, has passed away | National entertainment - ExBulletin

 Wayne Thiebaud, painter of lush colors and textures, has passed away | National entertainment

-LOS ANGELES (AP) Artist Wayne Thiebaud, whose luscious and colorful paintings of cakes and San Francisco cityscapes combined sensuality, longing and a hint of melancholy, has passed away.
+LOS ANGELES (AP) Artist Wayne Thiebaud, whose luscious and colorful paintings of cakes and San Francisco cityscapes combined sensuality, nostalgia and a hint of melancholy, has passed away.
 He was 101 years old.

-His death was confirmed in a statement Sunday by his gallery, Acquavella, who did not say where or when Thiebaud died.
+His death was confirmed in a statement Sunday by his gallery, Acquavella.

+Thiebaud died at his Sacramento home over Christmas, Eleanor Acquavella, one of the gallery’s co-owners, told The Associated Press on Monday.
+The cause of death was not immediately known.

 Even at 101, he still spent most of his days in the studio, driven by, as he described with his characteristic humility, that almost neurotic fixation of trying to learn to paint, according to the gallery’s release.

-Dean of Californian painters, Thiebaud drew on his earlier career as a Disney animator, sign painter and commercial artist.
+The dean of Californian painters, Thiebaud (pronounced tee-bow) was inspired by his earlier career as a Disney host, sign painter and commercial artist.

 While some viewed his hot dogs, bakery counters, gumball machines, and candy apples as examples of pop art, Thiebaud never saw himself as being in Andy Warhol’s mold, and he did not treat his subjects with the irony defended by the pop movement. .

 Of course you are thankful when someone calls you something, he once said.
 But I was never really a part of it.
-I have to say that I never really liked pop art much.
+I have to say that I never really liked pop art.

 The real subject, according to many critics, was the painting and the act of painting itself: the shimmering color and sultry texture of the paint applied in a thick layer.